 Get the science facts about kefir, Greek yogurt, lassi, laban and, skyr…

 Skyr is a fermented fresh acid-curd soft cheese made from skim milk.

-Intense straining gives it a dense texture, so thick that a spoon will stand up in it.
+After fermentation, an intense straining gives it a dense texture, so thick that a spoon will stand up in it.